Are you looking to expand your client base and drive new revenue?

 The solution to all three of these problems likely lies in part with problems with your brand or how you’re expressing it on your website and in your other marketing activities.

-If you’re looking for more information on why brand strategy is important, we recommend you start here with our previous brand strategy blog post.
+If you’re looking for more information on why brand strategy and development is important, we recommend you start here with our previous brand strategy blog post.

-But for those of you ready to learn the steps to building a great brand inside a proven brand strategy framework, let’s dig in.
+But for those of you ready to learn the steps to building a powerful brand inside a proven brand strategy framework, let’s dig in.

 1. Clarify your business goals.